mhujer/blog.martinhujer.cz/source/_posts/2014/2014-06-20-checking-a-custom-coding-standard-with-php_codesniffer.md

 Adding more rules to the ruleset
 --------------------------------------------
 When you (and the whole team) are comfortable with writing code according to specified coding standard and the PHPCS is run regularly (typically as a part of a Jenkins CI build), you can be more strict and add more rules to the ruleset.
-It can be easily done by checking [some](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/PSR1/ruleset.xml) [already](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/PSR2/ruleset.xml) [existing](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Squiz/ruleset.xml) [standards](https://github.com/squizlabs/PHP_CodeSniffer/tree/master/CodeSniffer/Standards) and choosing some rules from them.
+It can be easily done by using [some already existing standard](https://github.com/squizlabs/PHP_CodeSniffer/tree/master/src/Standards) and choosing some rules from them.
 You can do it incrementally - choose one rule that looks good, add it to your ruleset and see what happens after you run PHPCS.

 You can check out [the coding standard we use for Shopio.cz](https://gist.github.com/mhujer/1e93face4a9d13648c91) to see everything that can be checked by PHPCS.